fitimh/fitimh/README.md

 My name is Fitim Hoti and I am a Web Developer, currently living in Kosovo Kline, Prishtinë, I have some than years of experience working in projects as a developer.
 Generally I like everything that has to do with Web, Some of my activities are:

-- 🔭 I’m currently working on Software Development Solution - SDS
+- 🔭 I’m currently working Software Developer on SPINP
 - 🌱 I’m currently learning Full Stack (VueJS & Laravel)

 -->